-From every input to every output, you can count on the industry-proven performance you expect from a VLZ mixer.
+From every input to every output, the 1402VLZ4 is designed to provide the highest headroom and lowest noise possible for maximum signal integrity.
 Plus, it is truly "Built-Like-A-Tank" with a ridiculously rugged solid-steel chasis plus high-contrast controls for ultimate tactile control.